-- GIO1.1 To integrate Green Infrastructure as an essential component of new developments and restrict development that would fragment the Green Infrastructure Network. - GIO1.2 To protect identified key Green Infrastructure and 'Stepping Stone' habitats (according to their value) and enhance where possible.
+- GIO1.1 To protect and integrate existing and new Green Infrastructure as an essential component of new developments and restrict development that would fragment the Green Infrastructure Network. - GIO1.2 To protect identified key Green Infrastructure and 'Stepping Stone' habitats (according to their value) and enhance where possible.
 Site specific ecology surveys should be carried out where appropriate to inform proposed development and assess and mitigate potential impacts.
 The need for site specific ecological surveys will be determined on a case by case basis as part of the planning consent process.

 - GIO1.3 To seek to ensure key trees, woodlands and high value hedgerows identified in the Leixlip Habitat Survey, and the linkages they provide to larger areas of green infrastructure and the wider countryside, are retained and integrated into the design of new developments where appropriate. - GIO1.4 To provide for Eco-ducts as part of any new pedestrian and cycle links across the River Rye, Royal Canal and railway, thereby facilitating the free movement of people and species through the LAP area.
-Any such proposals for development which would be likely to have a significant effect on nature conservation sites and / or habitats or species of high conservation value will only be approved if it can be ascertained, by means of Appropriate Assessment or other ecological assessment, that the integrity of these sites will not be adversely affected. - GIO1.5 To maintain a green infrastructure protection zone of not less than 15 meters from the top bank of water courses in Leixlip with the full extent of the protection zone to be determined on a case by case basis by the Planning Authority, based on site specific characteristics and sensitivities.
+Any such proposals for development which would be likely to have a significant effect on nature conservation sites and/or habitats or species of high conservation value will only be approved if it can be ascertained, by means of Appropriate Assessment or other ecological assessment, that the integrity of these sites will not be adversely affected. - GIO1.5 To maintain a green infrastructure protection zone of not less than 15 meters from the top bank of water courses in Leixlip with the full extent of the protection zone to be determined on a case by case basis by the Planning Authority, based on site specific characteristics and sensitivities.
 Strategic green routes and trails will be open for consideration within the protection zone, subject to appropriate safeguards and assessments.
-Proposals for development which would be likely to have a significant effect on nature conservation -sites and / or habitats or species of high conservation value will only be approved if it can be ascertained, by means of Appropriate Assessment or other ecological assessment, that the integrity of these sites will not be adversely affected. - GIO1.6 To incorporate items of historical or heritage importance within the Green Infrastructure, as amenity features.

-GIO1.7 To seek to preserve, protect and enhance trees (including woodlands) of special amenity, nature conservation or landscape value.

-- GIO1.8 To seek to protect trees with a particular local amenity or conservation value. - GIO1.9 To promote appropriate tree planting within public open spaces along transport networks and in the public realm
+Proposals for development which would be likely to have a significant effect on nature conservation sites and/or habitats or species of high conservation value will only be approved if it can be ascertained, by means of Appropriate Assessment or other ecological assessment, that the integrity of these sites will not be adversely affected. - GIO1.6 To incorporate items of historical or heritage importance within the Green Infrastructure, as amenity features. - GIO1.7 To seek to preserve, protect and enhance trees (including woodlands) of special amenity, nature conservation or landscape value including at the following locations: - St Catherine's Park - The Black Avenue - Leixlip Castle Demense - Newtown House, Captain's Hill - In grounds of Leixlip House, adjoining public open space at Rye River Estate - Both sides of the aqueduct embankment - Sileachain Valley, between fire station and Glendale Meadows - East side of laneway to Leixlip Gate - Marshfield House, Mill Lane - Open space adjacent to Rye water at Rye River Estate - Along north bank of Canal, Collinstown - Between River Forest and Ryevale Lawns - Trees along Main Street - Ryevale House and adjoining public open space at Ryevale Lawns. - GIO1.8 To seek to protect trees with a particular local amenity or conservation value. - GIO1.9 To promote appropriate tree planting within public open spaces along transport networks and in the public realm